awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.Indexes.QueryAndScan.md

 SELECT *
 FROM Music.GenreAndPriceIndex
-WHERE Genre = 'Rock' AND Price < 0.50
+WHERE Genre = 'Country' AND Price < 0.50
 ```

 The following is a scan on *GenreAndPriceIndex*\.